tidy-finance/website/docs/21_WRDS.md

   )
 ```

 The next variable we frequently use is the one-month *lagged* market capitalization.
 Lagged market capitalization is typically used to compute value-weighted portfolio returns, as we demonstrate in a later chapter.
-The most simple and consistent way to add a column with lagged market cap values is to add one month to each observation and then join the information to our monthly CRSP data.
+The most simple and consistent way to add a column with lagged market cap values is to add one month to each observation and then join the information to our monthly CRSP data.\index{Weighting!Value}

 ```r